pmq20/node-packer/node/doc/api/http.md

 event is not being listened for, clients receiving a `CONNECT` method will have their connections closed.

-A client and server pair that shows you how to listen for the `'connect'` event:
+A client and server pair demonstrating how to listen for the `'connect'` event:

 ```js
 const http = require('http');